someone-stole-my-name/cfdns/README.md

-# cfdns
+# Cloudflare Dynamic DNS Tool
- Cloudflare Dynamic DNS Tool
+cfdns is a small tool used to update dynamic DNS entries on Cloudflare.